This guide includes troubleshooting tips and helpful links for G Suite by Google.

 Note: If you’re having trouble, please follow this guide or contact us instead of cancelling your G Suite account.
 Cancelling doesn’t allow you to start over, and it prevents you from reactivating G Suite service through Squarespace.
 For signup issues not covered here, open a ticket.

-If you see this message when attempting to sign up for G Suite, it's likely because you entered the same domain twice in the signup form.
+If you see this message under the Current Email field when attempting to sign up for G Suite, you likely entered the same domain twice in the signup form.

 To resolve the issue, try signing up again.
-Pay attention to the different signup fields:
+Note the different signup fields:

 - Username - Create the first part of the admin email address that will come before the @, like info, yourname, or contact.

 - Domain - Select the custom domain for your new email address.
 This will appear after the @.